midarrlabs/midarr-server/README.md

     </a>
 </p>

-`Midarr` is a minimal lightweight media server alternative for enjoying your media:
+`Midarr` is a minimal lightweight media server for enjoying your media:

 * Free and open source
 * Beautifully crafted user interface